 RT QA: Radiation Therapy Quality Assurance.
 Investigations regarding robustness of proton versus photon radiation therapy (subgroups of lumpectomy, mastectomy, reconstruction, large/small volumes, seromas, lymphedema and other surgical/therapy related complications).
 Treatment plans and any imaging carried out as part of the therapy of the patient may be used for this research.
-Publications when 100 patients or more are available in relevant groups.
+A Statistical Analysis Plan will be developed by a DBCG group engaged in the trial, and this SAP defines when publication from the RT QA is acceptable.

 Patient and societal cost, value to patient/society, health outcome that matters to the patient, cost, incremental cost effectiveness.
 Feasibility of PT (patient accept of PT, travel/housing issues, adherence to PT, patient satisfaction, geographical differences).
+This will be investigated as part of a phd study.

 Blood sample: It is part of this trial to have one blood sample taken at baseline as part of the patient's treatment.
-This blood sample is investigated at a later time point The blood samples must be stored in a freezer within 2 hours or if longer time is expected taken in Strecktubes or other similar blood collection tubes allowing detection of high-quality cell-free DNA.
+This blood sample is investigated at a later time point.
 The blood sample is collected and stored in the Danish Cancer Biobank, except some of the blood samples taken at Aarhus University Hospital are stored in a biobank established as part of the DBCG proton trial at Experimental Clinical Oncology, Department of Oncology, Aarhus University Hospital.
-The blood samples for the Danish Cancer Biobank is 30 ml, and for the samples stored at AUH it will be 20 mL plasma and 20 mL serum samples (see below).
+The blood samples for the Danish Cancer Biobank are 30 ml, and for the samples stored at AUH it will be 20 mL plasma and 20 mL serum samples (see below).